Fonroche Énergie: Off-grid lighting

 In 2012, Fonroche Énergie, through its subsidiary Fonroche Environnement Urbain, revealed to the market a range of passive solar lighting, called Illum'in.
 It is an intelligent photovoltaic candelabra, manufactured in France.
 It minimizes the impact of public lighting on the environment and enables municipalities to save money, because its requires less maintenance than a conventional, electric, installation.
 Fonroche has also developed within the same range, solar candelabras dedicated to tropical countries as well as street furniture (range Urb'in) with relocatable anchors.

 Biogas

 Fonroche is not just specialised in photovoltaics.
 The company has diversified its activities towards other renewable energy sources such as biogas.
 It began with this activity in early 2012, signing a partnership agreement with a Danish company specialized in waste-to-energy.

 Geothermal heat

 Fonroche Géothermie is positioned on the market of high-temperature geothermal heating.
 The company started this activity in 2012, projecting to invest about €400 million over the next 10 years.
 Since this decision, the company has obtained exploration licenses for two high-temperature geothermal sites.
 The French government has granted the first license in early 2013 for a site near Pau (department of Pyrénées-Atlantique, region of Aquitaine); in June 2013, Fonroche also received a second geothermal exploration license, called “permis de Strasbourg”.

-As a sideproject, Fonroche is exploring possibilities to mine Lithium from the geothermal brines.
+As a side project, Fonroche is exploring possibilities to mine Lithium from the geothermal brines.